 - Pulse until finely chopped.

-- Roughly chop parsley by hand and add to a medium bowl.
-Stir in the garlic and vinegar mixture and remaining 1/2 cup olive oil.
+- Stir in the garlic and vinegar mixture and remaining ½ cup olive oil.

 - Serve immediately or cover and refrigerate to allow the flavors to meld.

-This chimichurri sauce recipe yields roughly 4 cups of chimichurri.
+This creamy chimichurri sauce recipe yields roughly 4 cups of chimichurri.

-Serve immediately.
-Or refrigerate, tightly covered for up to two weeks.
+Serve chimichurri sauce at room temperature immediately.
+Or refrigerate chimichurri sauce tightly covered for up to two weeks.
 Chimichurri sauce will continue to intensify in flavor over time although it may lose it’s bright green color.
 If chilled, return to room temperature before serving.
-Or freeze in an ice cube tray transferring to freezer safe bags for up to 3 months.
+Freeze chimichurri sauce in an ice cube tray and transfer to freezer bags for up to 3 months.

 How to use

-Of course it’s amazing on grilled meats but you can also drizzle it on vegetables, make Chimichurri Salmon, or chicken.
-Drizzle chimichurri on soup, tacos and wraps to add a final kick of flavor.
-Combine it with a bit of mayo and sour cream as the base for a chimichurri potato salad.
-Spread it on sandwiches and hot dogs .
-Chimichurri livens up scrambled eggs, fried potatoes, rice, grilled vegetables and is a great dip for bread and chips.
-Try it is a marinade, a salad dressing, or as a pasta sauce.
+Serve chimichurri sauce with grilled meats, salmon, or chicken.
+Or drizzle over vegetables, soup, tacos and wraps to add a final kick of flavor.
+Combine chimichurri with mayo and sour cream as the base for a chimichurri potato salad.
+Chimichurri livens up scrambled eggs, potatoes, rice, and is even a great dip for bread and chips.

-However you use it chimichurri sauce is nutritious way to add flavor to your meals!
+However you choose to use creamy chimichurri sauce is nutritious way to add flavor and kick to your meals!